openstack-archive/fuel-plugin-6wind-virtual-accelerator/spec/spec-1.0.rst

 ======================================================

-The Fuel plugin for 6WIND Virtual Accelerator allows to install and integrate the Virtual Accelerator on desired nodes (compute) running Mirantis Openstack 7.0.
+The Fuel plugin for 6WIND Virtual Accelerator allows to install and integrate the Virtual Accelerator on desired nodes (compute) running Mirantis Openstack 8.0.

-This plugin uses the Fuel pluggable architecture and it must be compatible with (at least) the version 7.0 of Mirantis OpenStack.
+This plugin uses the Fuel pluggable architecture and it must be compatible with the version 8.0 of Mirantis OpenStack.

 Problem description
 ===================